Biogs.com

 Shaun Wright-Phillips was born on 25th October, 1981, in London.

-He is the half-brother of Bradley Wright-Phillips, who plays for Southampton.
-Both players used to play for Manchester City.
+He is the half-brother of Bradley Wright-Phillips, who also used to play for Manchester City.

-Shaun Wright-Phillips is the adopted son of famous England player, Ian Wright.
+Shaun Wright-Phillips is the adopted son of the famous England player, Ian Wright.

 At the age of 15 Shaun Wright-Phillips was rejected by Nottingham Forest for supposedly being 'too small', and was quickly snapped up by Manchester City.